herrera-ignacio/architect-handbook/architectures/clean/component-principles/component-coupling/sdp/README.md

 > A module that you have designed to be easy to change can be made difficult to change by someone else who simply hangs a dependency on it.

+The *SDP* combined with *Stable Abstractions Principle* amount to the *Dependency Inversion* principle for components. **Dependencies rtun in the direction of abstraction**.

 ## Not All Components Should Be Stable

 > If all the components in a system were maximally stable, the system would be unchangeable.